pkdone/dotfiles/README.md

 sudo usermod -aG docker $USER

-if uname -n | grep -q "penguin"; then printf "\nACTION: On Chromebook, password not known so instead restart the Linux VM by first right-clicking the 'Terminal' app and choosing to 'Shut down Linux'\n\n" else su - $USER fi
+if uname -n | grep -q "penguin"; then printf "\nACTION: On Chromebook, the user's password is not known, so you must completely sign out of ChromeOS and then sign back in again\n\n" else su - $USER fi